 Societies tend to develop along the shores of rivers, on fertile plains or at the intersection of trading routes or railways.
 Patterns of location, movement and relocation in cities, according to the ecological view, take a similar form.

-Different neighborhoods develop through the adjustments made by inhabitants as they struggle to gain their livelihoods.
 Darwin's theory of natural selection is applied to the social life of the city: within the city scarce resources are competed for by varying social groups.
 The social groups who adapt best to the urban environment become the most dominant groups.

 2.Park et al. (1925) employed ecological concepts such as

 to describe stages of human community structure (organization) and function (processes). indicators of social disorganization such as disease, crime vice, insanity, and suicide (Burgess, 1925) are studied as well.